Learning Representations by Humans, for Humans: Experimental Results

-We recruited 12 computer science students to test the \mom\ framework.
-Participants watched an instructional video and then completed a training and testing phase, each having five rounds (with intermittent model optimization) of 15 queries to label plots as either `X' or `O'.
+\paragraph{Results.} We recruited 12 computer science students to test the \mom\ framework.\footnote{All experiments are conducted subject to ethical review by the university's IRB.} Participants watched an instructional video and then completed a training and testing phase, each having five rounds (with intermittent model optimization) of 15 queries to label plots as either `X' or `O'.
 The results we provide refer to the testing phase.
 Round 1 includes representations based on a random initialization of model parameters and therefore serves as a baseline condition.
 The results show that participants achieve an average accuracy of 68\% in round 1, but improve to an average accuracy of 91\% in round 5, a significant improvement of 23\% ($p<.01$, paired $t$-test) with 75\% of participants achieving 100\% accuracy by round 5.
-Subjects are never given machine-generated predictions or feedback, and progress is driven solely by the performance of subjects on the reframed problem instances.
+Subjects are never given machine-generated predictions or feedback, and improvement from training round 1 to testing round 1 is negligible (3\%), suggesting that progress is driven solely by the successful reframing of problem instances (not humans getting better at the task).

 Figure \ref{fig:xo} demonstrates a typical example of a five-round sequential training progression.
 Initially, representations produced by \mom\ are difficult to classify when $\repprm$ is initialized arbitrarily.
-(This is also true when $\repprm$ is initialized wiht a fully accurate machine-only model.)
+(This is also true when $\repprm$ is initialized with a fully accurate machine-only model.)
 As training progresses, feedback regarding subject perception gradually rotates the projection, revealing distinct class shapes.
 Training progress is made as long as subject responses carry some machine-discernible signal regarding the subject's propensity to label a plot as `X' or `O'. \mom\ utilizes these signals to update the representations and improve human performance.

-\subsection{Decision-compatible algorithmic avatars}
+\subsection{Decision-compatible Algorithmic Avatars}